Christophe Janssens: Genk

 On 14 May 2017, Janssens made his debut in the first team as a substitute replacing Sebastien Dewaest in the 84th minute of a 2–0 away win over Royal Excel Mouscron in the UEFA Europa League play-offs in Belgium.
 On 27 May he played, again, in a UEFA Europa League play-offs match as a substitute replacing Omar Colley in the 85th minute of a 3–0 home win over Sint-Truidense.

 Loan to MVV Maastricht

 On 1 July, Janssens was signed by Eerste Divisie side MVV Maastricht.
 On 18 August he made his debut for Maastricht as a starter, he score his first professional goal in the 28th minute of a 4–3 home win over Go Ahead Eagles.
 On 19 September he played in the first round of the KNVB Beker in a 3–2 home defeat against AZ Alkmaar.

 Deinze

 On 22 June 2021, he joined Deinze on a two-year contract.

+Francs Borains

+On 11 December 2024, Janssens joined Francs Borains, after his now former club Deinze went bankrupted.

+Beveren

+On 30 May 2025, Janssens signed a two-season contract with Beveren.